-If you need a Tier 4 student visa to study in the UK and you are not a national of a majority English speaking country** then you will need to provide us with results of an IELTS test taken within the last two years.
-You will need to obtain a score of at least 6.5 overall and at least 6.0 in each element for postgraduate study.If you are not a visa national but are from a country where English is not the first language we will ask for evidence of your English language ability.
+If you need a Tier 4 student visa to study in the UK and you are not a national of a majority English-speaking country** then you will need to provide us with results of an IELTS test taken within the last two years.
+You will need to obtain a score of at least 6.5 overall and a minimum of 5.5 in each element for postgraduate study.If you are not a visa national but are from a country where English is not the first language we will ask for evidence of your English language ability.
 We can accept a variety of English language tests including IELTS, Pearson Academic Test of English and Cambridge English.

 **Majority English speaking countries are Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago and USA.